WYFF: News operation

 WFBC-TV started producing newscasts on its first full day on air, January 1, 1954; Norvin Duncan, a 14-year veteran of the WFBC radio staff, was the first news anchor for channel 4.
 Jim Phillips answered a blind advertisement and was hired as WFBC-TV's sports director in 1968; the job included announcing Clemson Tigers athletics.
 Phillips left channel 4 in 1980 but continued with Clemson until his death in 2003, calling more than 2,000 sporting events.

 In 1976, channel 4 extended its 30-minute early evening newscast to an hour, the only local station to air a full hour of evening news.
 The news department expanded in the 1990s, beginning with the introduction of a morning newscast in 1990.
-The hour evening news format persisted until 1994, when the station reorganized into three half-hour evening newscasts between 5 and 6:30 p.m.
+The hour-long evening news format persisted until 1994, when the station reorganized it into three half-hour evening newscasts between 5 and 6:30 p.m.
 During this time, two long-serving anchors joined WYFF.
-Carol Goldsmith—now Carol Clarke–began working at the station in 1985.
+Carol Goldsmith—now Carol Clarke–began working at the station in 1985 and retired in 2025.
 In 1989, Michael Cogdill joined as a weekend anchor, rising to become the lead 6 and 11 p.m. anchor with Goldsmith in 1997; he retired in 2021 after 32 years.

 Jane Robelot, a former anchor of CBS This Morning and graduate of Clemson University, returned to Greenville in 2007 and became a contributing reporter for WYFF, focusing on human interest stories.
 In 2009, the station started a local quarterly newsmagazine, Chronicle.
 The first edition, "Paul's Gift", centered on the organs donated by a dying man and how they saved three lives; it won a George Foster Peabody Award.

 As in other multi-city markets, news viewership in the Greenville–Spartanburg–Asheville market has tended to be fragmented by city.
 Consequently, WYFF's news viewership has traditionally been strongest in and around Greenville, and its newscasts emphasize coverage of Upstate South Carolina.
 WYFF has traditionally been the leader in total news viewership in the market, with WSPA as its most common competitor, sometimes outpacing channel 4.
 By 2022, WYFF led the market in all news ratings time slots.